MDPFuzz: Testing Models Solving Markov Decision Processes: Implementation Evaluation Setup

-\textbf{MDP Initial State Sampling, Mutation, and Validation.}~As aforementioned, the initial states of MDPs (e.g., the positions of all participants) serve the test inputs. \tool\ samples (line 5 in \A~\ref{alg:fuzz-alg}) and mutates (line 13) MDP initial states.
-In CARLA, we change the initial positions and angles of all 100 vehicles, including the model-controlled vehicle.
-CARLA validates and rejects ``abnormal'' initial states.
-We confirm that \textit{all} mutated initial states passed its validation.
-In DNN-based ACAS Xu, we mutate the initial positions and speeds of the model-controlled and the other plane.
+Particularly, in CARLA, we change the initial positions and angles of all 100 vehicles, including the model-controlled vehicle.
+Note that CARLA validates and rejects abnormal initial states: \textit{all} mutated initial states passed its validation.
+The model-controlled car's initial speed is zero, and the environments guarantee other vehicles won't cause crashes, such that the optimal actions (e.g., stop) can always avoid the crash.
+In DNN-based ACAS Xu, we mutate the initial positions and speeds of the model-controlled and the other planes.
 Moreover, we bound the maximal speed of all airplanes below 1,100 ft/sec, which is within the range of normal speed that a plane can reach in DNN-based ACAS Xu.
+We guarantee that there exist optimal actions to avoid the crash and solve the initial states, and we do not use an initial state that is not solvable.
 In Coop Navi, we mutate the initial positions of the three agents controlled by MARL.
 These initial positions prevent agents from colliding, and their initial speeds are 0.
-In BipedalWalker, we modify the environment's ground by mutating the sequence of the ground type the agent meets, e.g., in ``flat, $\cdots$, stairs, flat, stump, $\cdots$'', the first 20 frames are ``flat'' to ensure that the agent does not fail initially; we then place a ``flat'' between two hurdles such that the agent can pass the obstacles when taking optimal actions.
+Our mutated initial states can pass Coop Navi's initial state validation module, and we confirm there exist optimal solutions to avoid the crashes for our mutated initial states.
+In BipedalWalker, we modify the environment's ground by mutating the sequence of the ground type the agent meets, e.g., in ``flat, $\cdots$, stairs, flat, stump, $\cdots$'', the first 20 frames are ``flat'' to ensure that the agent does not fail initially.
+We then place a ``flat'' between two hurdles such that the agent can pass the obstacles when taking optimal actions.